 c.
 SFI 39.2 seat compliance is recommended for the World of Outlaws Late Models, Super DIRTcar Series, 358 Modifieds and DIRTcar Late Models, DIRTcar Pro Late Models, UMP Modifieds, UMP Pro Modifieds, NE Sportsman.

 d.
-Up fitting a current seat with bolt on kits will be permitted with a seat manufacturer produced kit and an acceptable base seat approved by the seat manufacturer.
-Components must include comprehensive head surround, shoulder and torso support system, energy impact foam.
+Up fitting a current seat with bolt-on kits will be permitted with a seat manufacturer-produced kit and an acceptable base seat approved by the seat manufacturer.
+Components must include a comprehensive head surround, shoulder and torso support system, energy impact foam.
 Must be installed in accordance with seat manufacturer’s instructions.
 Combining components may not meet SFI 39.2 Certification.

 e. eats must be used as supplied and installed following instructions provided by the seat manufacturer.

 f.
 If the left-side head surround is 7”-inches or less when measured from the back of the headrest, then a left-side head net meeting the SFI 37.1 must be installed with a quick-release latch.
 A minimum left side head surround of 4”-inches is required.